 “You’ll often also see the words ‘entry,’ ‘associate’ or ‘senior’ accompanying these titles,” Backherms said.
-“Once you get to the executive level, cyber roles tend to be categorized by manager, director or officer (for example, chief information officer) title types.”
+“Once you get to the executive level, cyber roles tend to be categorized by manager, director or officer (for example, CISO) title types.”

 Meanwhile, on the government side, cybersecurity roles might be designated as “level I,” “level II” or “level III” based on the minimum level of knowledge, experience or certification required, according to Royster.

-In other words, you’ll find cybersecurity career opportunities at all levels – from the day-to-day operations and management, up through the senior executive level and even on the board.
+In other words, you’ll find cybersecurity career opportunities at all levels — from the day-to-day operations and management to the senior executive level and even on the board.

 “Keep in mind, though, that these job titles change,” said Royster.
 “I was looking at a job posting the other day for a CISO, but it was for a chief innovation security officer.”

 “Organizations are still working hard to accurately define the expectations of cybersecurity roles and how those roles fit into the bigger organizational picture,” said Backherms.